-I'm a hard-wired optimist with a bit of practicality thrown in.
-There is a bit of the teacher in me, and I enjoy explaining how things work in a clear, approachable manner.
+Optimist with some practicality thrown in.
+There is a bit of teacher in me.
+I enjoy explaining how things work in a clear, approachable manner.

 I was born and raised in the SF bay area by British parents.
-I inherited some of their customs, but with a Californian twist.
+I inherited some of their customs.
 I lived and worked in the UK during my college years.
 I have always felt some fond familiarity with the UK, but the Bay Area is my home.

-I am close to my family.
 My parents encouraged my artistic skills from a young age; they both were in creative industry professions.
-I learned my profession from my dad.
-I learned the beauty of old things from my mom.
+I learned illustration from my dad.
+The beauty of old things from my mom.
 My grandmother was a dreamer, which I seem to have inherited.
-My grandfather was an engineer at UC Rad Labs.
+My grandfather was an engineer at Lawrence Berkkeley Labs.
 His influence led me into tinkering with old electronics.

 Movies- Dr. Strangelove, Harold & Maude, Le Mans, Bullitt, High Fidelity, Edward Scissorhands, Bladerunner, Fight Club, The Big Lebowski, Midnight in Paris, just to name a few.

 Music- diverse.
 KFJC is my fave station.
 Eclectic.
 Murcof, Waits, Kraftwerk, Monk, Red Lorry Yellow Lorry, Earth Wind & Fire, Count Basie.
 Changing constantly.
 Presently rotating a lot of dark ambient & industrial.
 Radio Dismuke.
 I collect LP's, those little vinyl nuggets of musical history.

 Food- Mole Rojo.
 My kale/carrot/blueberry smoothies.
 Grilled food.
 Indian (Navratan Korma in particular), Thai, Sushi, etc. Honey mangos.
 Cadbury's or local dark chocolate.
 Blend 101.
 Good Earl Grey tea.